mpavezb/cpp_concurrency/README.md

   2. Release into Shared Access: `std::atomic<U*>` can be used as a generalized pointer, allowing swapping the pointer to another memory location atomically.
 Thus, revealing new memory to other threads (e.g. update head of linked list).
 - Most memory is not atomic!, but atomics are used as handlers to avoid race conditions.

+**Memory Model**: In todays processors, memory is layered into core registers, L1 cache, store buffers, L2 cache, L3 cache, and main memory.
+Registers and L1 cache are processor specific, next layers are shared between groups of cores, and the main memory is shared between all the cores.
+- Memory operations (read/write) are propagated between the cores and the memory; *Write* operations are propagated from the core up to the main memory, and *read* operations are propagated from the memory down to the core.
+Sometimes the propagation is delayed, it may only reach an internal layer, or even the operation ordering may be switched!.
+- The source code may not reflect what really happens in the hardware:
+  1. Compilers may perform subexpression elimination and allocate registers.
+  2. Caches may use *store buffers*, or may be shared between some of the cores.
+  3. Processors may perform prefetch, speculate, or overlap writes.
+- Both mutexes and memory barriers are a way to impose restrictions on what alterations may happen.
+- Imposing ordering restrictions into the operations, may result into additional `store` operations, additional cache refresh, and it may even restrict the instruction reordering for optimizations.

 **Memory Barriers**: They control how changes to memory made by one CPU become visible to other CPUs.
-Memory is layered into registers, cache(s), and main memory.
-The visibility refers to the moment when a desired layer is set with up-to-date information.
+The visibility refers to the moment when a desired memory layer is set with up-to-date information.
 Understanding memory barriers is essential to understand atomics and memory guarantees.
 - They are important as, by default, there is no guarantee of visibility.
 Threads could just keep modifying their own caches and never be aware of the updates.
 Visibility of non-atomic changes is not guaranteed.
 - They are a global control of visibility across all CPUs.
 Synchronization of data access is not possible if we cannot control the order of memory access.
 - They are implemented by the hardware.
 They are invoked through processor-specific instructions.